 Specialises in business crime and regulation.
-Has many years’ experience acting for those the subject of, or affected by, the most high-profile white collar crime/regulatory investigations/prosecutions conducted by bodies such as the SFO, FCA, CMA, HSE, HMRC, often in conjunction with their foreign counterparts.
+Has many years’ experience acting for those the subject of, or affected by, the most high-profile white-collar crime/regulatory investigations/prosecutions conducted by the SFO, FCA, HMRC, CMA and HSE, often in conjunction with their foreign counterparts.
 He is one of only two lawyers specialising in business crime listed in the Chambers 100, which is a legal directory of the top 100 business lawyers in the UK across all areas of law.
 The directory particularly focuses on the "top 100 lawyers who excel in both technical legal ability and in client service".

-Committee member of the Fraud Lawyers Association and committee member of Tax Investigations Practitioners Group; International Bar Association (“IBA”); and Health & Safety Lawyers’ Association.
-Has spoken at numerous conferences, including IBA and Commonwealth Lawyers Association.
-Sits on the Fraud Forum of HMRC, which has recently been established to consult on policy and operational issues on tax fraud.
+Committee member of the Fraud Lawyers Association ("FLA") and Tax Investigations Practitioners Group ("TIPG"); member of the International Bar Association (“IBA”); has spoken at numerous conferences, including the inaugural conference of the FLA, the IBA and Commonwealth Lawyers Association.
+Sits on the Fraud Forum of HMRC, established to consult on policy and operational issues on tax fraud.

-Attended Manchester Grammar School; St Edmund Hall, Oxford (1985 BA, 1987 BCL).
-Resides London.
+Manchester Grammar School; St Edmund Hall, Oxford (scholar, BA 1985, BCL1987 Resides London.
 Enjoys Manchester United, golf and jazz.